Improving performance through procurement

 - A better trained team for the next project

-This CITB funded programme has been developed in collaboration with the Chartered Institute of Procurement and Supply (CIPS), Kings College London (KCL) and the Institute for Collaborative Working (ICW).
-It is also aligned with other CITB funded programmes from CECA and Nottingham Trent University.
+This CITB funded programme was developed in collaboration with the Chartered Institute of Procurement and Supply (CIPS), Kings College London (KCL) and the Institute for Collaborative Working (ICW).
+It is aligned with other CITB funded programmes from CECA and Nottingham Trent University.

-- Learning journey – we can take a cohort of up to 20 people from your business, your clients and/or your supply chain on an instructor led learning journey to improve their procurement skills and apply them on a way that improves value
+- Learning journey – we took a cohort of up to 20 people from a business, their clients and/or their supply chain on an instructor led learning journey to improve their procurement skills and apply them in a way that improves value

-- Diagnostic journey – we can allocate one of our consultants to work with a group of buyers and suppliers to analyse the effectiveness of the business relationship and provide support to find ways to improve.
+- Diagnostic journey – we allocated one of our consultants to work with a group of buyers and suppliers to analyse the effectiveness of the business relationship and provide support to find ways to improve.